 - Won complete dismissal with prejudice of securities class action litigation brought under Sections 11, 12(a)(2) and 15 of the Securities Act of 1933 against the Princeton Review, certain of its officers and directors and its underwriter in the U.S. District Court for the District of Massachusetts.

-Mr. Brady also serves as chairman of the firm’s Junior Associate Development Committee and as a member of the firm’s Hiring Committee.
+At Goodwin, Mr. Brady serves as chairman of the firm’s Junior Associate Development Committee and as a member of the firm’s Hiring Committee.